Evidence for Radial Expansion at the Core of the Orion Complex with Gaia EDR3: Data Analysis

 The isochrone fitting method follows a standard maximum log-likelihood estimation procedure.
 Assuming the errors are Gaussian, we measure the likelihood of a star with a given mass, $m$, to come from an isochrone with parameters, $\boldsymbol{\theta} = (t, A_V)$ as:

 where:

 A quality cut is applied to the \textit{Gaia} photometry following \verb|phot_g_mean_flux_over_error| $> 20$ and \verb|phot_rp_mean_flux_over_error| $> 20$.
 We interpolate the isochrones to match the stars' \textit{Gaia} $G-G_{RP}$ color. $M_{g_i}$ is the absolute magnitude calculated from the \textit{G} band photometry and parallax. $M_{g_i}(t,m)$ is the absolute magnitude of the interpolated isochrone point corresponding to the same color as the observed star.
 The best-fit age (hereafter $t_{iso}$) is found by maximizing Eq. \ref{log likelihood} (minimizing Eq. \ref{chi2}) where the summation is performed across all CMD points of the group.
-Age uncertainties are determined by finding the range of ages with corresponding likelihoods within $1\sigma$ of the maximum likelihood.
+Age uncertainties are adopted by the interquartile range of the likelihood distribution marginalized over ${{A}_{V}}$.
 These statistical uncertainties do not consider the biases that contribute to isochrone fitting: unresolved binaries, model uncertainties, and differential extinction.
 An unresolved binary sequence is apparent in both groups and is likely biasing the ages towards younger values.